 Key Stage 4 (Year 10/11)

 At the end of Key Stage 3 pupils choose from a list on what they wish to continue studying in Key stage 4.
-The qualifications offered are Geography, History, Food and Nutrition, Art, and Health and Social Care.
+The qualifications offered are Geography, History, Creative iMedia, Hospitality and Catering, Creative Studies, Art, and Health and Social Care.

 The school offers various intervention programs: